Zeta Phi Beta Sorority, Inc.

 Flower: White Rose

-Zeta Phi Beta was founded January 16, 1920 on the campus of Howard University in Washington, D.C. as the sister organization to Phi Beta Sigma Fraternity, Inc. Five women chose not to embrace the tenets of established black sororities, and chartered Zeta Phi Beta Sorority to encourage the highest standards of scholarship through scientific, literary, cultural, and educational programs; promote service projects on college campuses and in the community; foster sisterhood; and exemplify the ideal of Finer Womanhood.
-A private nonprofit organization, Zeta Phi Beta Sorority is incorporated in Washington, DC and in the state of Illinois.
+Zeta Phi Beta Sorority, Inc. was founded January 16, 1920 on the campus of Howard University in Washington, DC as the sister organization to Phi Beta Sigma Fraternity, Inc. Five Women, Arizona Cleaver, Myrtle Tyler, Viola Tyler, Fannie Pettie, and Pearl Neal, chose not to embrace the tenants of established African American sororities, and chartered Zeta Phi Beta Sorority, Inc. to encourage the highest standards of Scholarship, Service, Sisterly Love, and Finer Womanhood.
+A private non-profit organization, Zeta Phi Beta is incorporated in Washington, DC and the state of Illinois.

-For more information about the Zeta Phi Beta Sorority, Inc., contact:
+For more information about Zeta Phi Beta Sorority, Inc. please contact: